Evening Reading - March 18, 2020

 - 2020 video game release dates calendar

 There you have it, Shacknews.
 Your Evening Reading for March 18, 2020.
-Please consider subscribing Shacknews on Twitch and to Shacknews Mercury to support our site for as little as $1/month.
-Here is a short video of Lola to brighten your night.
+Please consider subscribing to Shacknews Mercury to support our site for as little as $1/month.
+Here is a photo of Lola to brighten your night.

 What are you up to tonight?
 Let us know in the Shacknews Chatty comment thread below.